20 Common Questions about Copyrights and Licenses

 - Print bulletins, songbooks or songsheets containing copyrighted works for use in church services, Bible studies, or home prayer groups as long as they are not sold?

-- Make a transparency, a slide or an electronic file of a copyrighted work for projection?
+- Make a PowerPoint or other type visual electronic file or manual transparency of a copyrighted work for projection?

 - Make a photocopy of a copyrighted work for my accompanist in order to sing a solo?